Thomas-Flitcroft/Batch-Duration-Monitoring/README.md

 This project is largely based on a PowerBi report that I built in my current role.
 The PowerBI report allows the client support team to monitor and investigate the batch processes that are vital to the success of the company.

-As I am unable to use the real batch data from my company, I have used Python to generate fake data to use in the PowerBI report.

 ![demonstration](Demo/Demo.gif)
 ## Narrative